Practical. Scalable. Commercial.

 To meet mid-century climate goals, we need to capture and sequester 5-12 gigatons of carbon dioxide per year over the next 30 years – the equivalent of filling between 2-5 million Olympic-sized swimming pools with carbon dioxide.
 Presently, only carbon sequestration in geologic formations, where most of the carbon dioxide originated, can occur on a scale large enough to meet this need.

-Additionally, only carbon buried in coal and shale can occur at a cost that allows us to help meet the world’s climate goals.
+Additionally, only carbon buried in coal can occur at a cost that allows us to help meet the world’s climate goals.
 Those cost savings can accrue significantly over time, allowing us to do more with less.
-Burying carbon dioxide in coal and shale, instead of deep sandstones and salt domes, also poses a lower geological risk, as these shallower, lower pressure, nanoporous formations are less likely to leak over time.
+Burying carbon dioxide in coal, instead of deep sandstones and salt domes, also poses a lower geological risk, as these shallower, lower pressure, nanoporous formations are less likely to leak over time.

-To successfully bury CO2 in coal and shale at scale, CGC has perfected a unique approach to avoid geological damage and ensure these formations are utilizing their full potential to store carbon dioxide.
+To successfully bury CO2 in unmineable coal seams at scale, CGC has perfected a unique approach to avoid geological damage and ensure these formations are utilizing their full potential to store carbon dioxide.
 Perfecting this approach entailed more than 20 years of R&D and field work and $35 million of investment.

 Learn more about how carbon capture and storage can manage carbon emissions.